 Hog Slat’s line of GroBelts offers producers top-quality V-belts at a great price.
 GroBelts feature wear-resistant, high modulus compression rubber embedded with polyester cords to reduce stretch.
 To order go to GroBelts.

 Also, see our Laser Pulley Alignment Kit.
-At under $20 it’s a great tool to accurately check the alignment of the drive pulleys while you are changing the fan belts.
+It’s a great tool to accurately check the alignment of the drive pulleys while you are changing the fan belts.